Zucchini Casserole

 Instructions

-• Toss the melted unsalted butter, panko breadcrumbs, and parmesan cheese together in a small bowl until combined.
+• Toss the melted butter, panko, and parmesan in a small bowl until combined.
+Sprinkle evenly over the sauce.
+Top with cracked pepper if desired.

 Notes